clewisdavis/The-Joy-of-React/course-notes.md

 - State is used for values that change over time.

 - To create a state variable, we use the `useState` function.
-- This funtion takes a single argument: the initial value.
+- This function takes a single argument: the initial value.
 In this case, that value is `0`.
 The value is chosen because when the page first loads, we clicked the button 0 times.

 - `useState` is a **hook**.
 A hook is a special type of function that allows us to 'hook into' React internals.